My Approach: Be Adaptable

 Want to learn more about me?
 Check me out here.

 I believe UX has matured, but too often it has also siloed.
 Many organizations assume that only someone who has spent years inside their walls could truly understand their users.
 My body of work proves that idea wrong.
-Whether it was lifting conversion by ten percent for American Express, scaling a live Olympics site to millions of users, or making complex engineering tools accessible to non-experts, I have delivered results by looking beyond what an industry accepts as good enough.
+Whether it was lifting conversion by ten percent for American Express, scaling a live Olympics site to millions of users, or making complex engineering tools accessible to non-experts on the Planetary Data System, I have delivered results by looking beyond what an industry accepts as, "good enough."

 Adaptability and the willingness to break silos open have always been my strongest tools.
 Now, with AI expanding what we can explore and build, I see even more potential to bring fresh thinking to complex spaces and help teams imagine better ways forward.